-There are 751 guestrooms at the Grand Californian, including 38 suites.
+There are 948 guestrooms at the Grand Californian, including 44 suites and 71 villas as part of the Disney Vacation Club.
 There are two Presidential and two Vice-Presidential suites.
-The standard rooms have either two queen beds, a king bed, or one queen bed with bunk beds.
-Amenities include iron/ironing board, mini-bars, in-room safes, hairdryers, coffeemaker and bathrobes.
+The standard rooms are 356-380 sq. ft. and have either two queen beds, a king bed, or one queen bed with bunk beds.
+Amenities include iron/ironing board, mini-bars, in-room safes, hairdryers, Keurig coffeemaker and bathrobes.
 Complimentary USA Today newspapers are available in the lobby.

 The Concierge lounge is located on the sixth floor.
 Guests staying at this level enjoy priority check-in, breakfast bar, twilight wine and cheese reception, USA Today, complimentary DVD checkout and use of the fitness center.
 In the evening, story time is held for the children with milk and cookies served.

 The forest theme is continued outdoors.
 Carefully chosen plants and trees set amidst rock outcroppings lend the feel of being in the northwest environs of California.
 Tucked away is an outside fireplace where you can pull up a rocking chair.
 On the fifth floor of the hotel, an inviting outdoor terrace that overlooks the pool is found.